jlaumonier/mlsurvey/doc/projectmanagement.md

 * F : adding search of specific dataset.
 Adding a new search field ?
 * F : Handle multi criteria in visualization
 * F : Allowing multiple parameters for fairness parameters
+* B : Visualisation : No results found when a tuple parameter is searched